ARM-software/abi-aa/design-documents/bit-precise-types.rst

-Other variants are available, such as choosing alignment and size based on register sized chunks except for the special case of the double-register sized _BitInt.
-Though such variants can provide a good combination of the properties above we judge them to have an extra complexity of definition and associated increased likelyhood of mistakes when developers code relies on ABI choices.
+Other variants are available, such as choosing alignment and size based on register sized chunks except for the special case of the double-register sized ``_BitInt``.
+Though such variants can provide a good combination of the properties above we judge the extra complexity of definition to have an associated increased likelyhood of mistakes when developers code relies on ABI choices.

 Based on the above reasoning, we would choose to define the size and alignment of ``_BitInt(N > [register-size])`` types by treating them "as if" they are an